lambdaclass/concrete/ROADMAP.md

 warmup and sample policy, input hashes, wall time distribution, peak memory, allocation count/bytes, output hash, binary size, and emitted-code size.
 Publish raw samples and replay commands; never collapse them into a single “fast” badge.
+Carry the matching R-0445 resource certificate and its unknown reasons beside each workload as source-scope evidence.
+Correlation with measured time or memory is an experiment, not a reinterpretation of the certificate.

 Define the pull trigger for Phase 15.75 optimization work: a stable workload shows a material, reproduced generated-code gap against its comparable